 Try keeping up with your usual makeup routine in the summer, I dare you.
 Unless you plan to stay perched in front of a fan all day, good luck looking like anything other than a drunk girl that just dropped her iPhone in the toilet.
 And wearing sunglasses?
 Forget about it.
 With the amount of sweat excreting from your body, your nose looks more like a Slip ’N Slide than a sturdy spot for them to stay in place.
 The summer season calls for a new set of products to keep you easy-breezy and selfie-ready.
 Luckily, the makeup gods invented primer and oil-reducing powders and pads to keep your face fresh and sweat-free.
 I’m a fan of Neutrogena’s Shine Control Powder but do need new tips to keep my face looking extra flawless during the disgustingly hot summer.

 Yuliya Tsishchanka, a freshman at San Diego State University, has perfected the art of flawless makeup that lasts all day.
 “For flawless skin in the summer, always start off with a primer infused with SPF in order to achieve long-lasting make-up and protected skin.”
 Tsischanka suggested avoiding liquid foundation because most tend to smudge and come off in the heat.
 In terms of eye shadow, she suggested cream eye shadow sticks.
 “A great brand is Bobbi Brown, stays on all day!”
 She also suggested using waterproof products, especially mascara.
-Less is more during the summer since you’ll look naturally sun kissed under the rays anyways.
+Less is more during the summer since you’ll look naturally sun-kissed under the rays anyways.

 7. Involuntary Afros

 If your hair doesn’t resemble Mufasa’s lion mane on a hot, summer day, you’re wrong.
-Virtually no one’s hair naturally glistens and glows in the summer sun without some form of help, be it product or a wig.
-In the summer, everyday becomes a hat day and going outside with wet hair invites disaster.
+Virtually no one’s hair naturally glistens and glows in the summer sun without some form of help, be it a product or a wig.
+In the summer, every day becomes a hat day and going outside with wet hair invites disaster.
 Luckily, I’ve learned the tricks of the trade to stop my hair from appearing like it just survived a nuclear explosion.

 Besides a straightening iron, I like to use Keratin shampoo and conditioner.
 It takes the frizz out just enough to convince my hair it is beautifully straight.
 Also, the hair gods gave us the miracle worker known as dry shampoo, an oil-absorbing powder in an aerosol can.
 Spray it on your roots after a long day and your luscious locks will return in seconds.
-Ditching the can for an old school bottle of baby power works just as well too.
-After years of suffering with an involuntary afro, dry shampoo and powder have proven to be my go-to solutions.
+Ditching the can for an old school bottle of baby powder works just as well too.
+After years of suffering from an involuntary afro, dry shampoo and powder have proven to be my go-to solutions.
 I live to tell the tale so hopefully, that speaks volume(s)—no pun intended.